DrewWham/PSU_Stat_380/README.md

 ### Grading
 Learning outcomes will be assessed based on performance in each of the following categories accompanied by their impact on the overall grade:

-* 40% Weekly Activities
+* 40% Weekly Activities (in-class and HW)
-* 15% Semester Project
+* 15% Capstone Projects
 * 35% Exams (Midterm + Final)
 * 10% Reading Quizzes

-Final letter grades will be determined as follows:
-* A : 93-100%
-* A-: 90-92%
-* B+: 87-89%
-* B : 83-86%
-* B-: 80-82%
-* C+: 77-79%
-* C : 70-76%
-* D : 60-69%
-* F : < 60%

-### Semester Project

-The final project provides an opportunity to combine content learned throughout the course for use in some realistic application.
-Each student is required to individually complete and sumbit their own work, but students consult one another with questions (post questions on Piazza, chat with group members, etc).
-A successful project will find one or more real & interesting data sets, and use their R programming skills to tell a story that reveals insights from the data.
-The weekly group activities in the Data Computing text book are good examples of the type of work expected for a successful project, with the differences that you are expected to do the work independently using your own data (not loaded from an R package), and you are responsible for the narrative explaining your reasoning and conclusions as you work through the analysis.

 ### In-Class Assignments

 Weekly in-class assignments may include an activity or a quiz assigned and completed in part or whole during class.
 The format and length of in-class assignments will vary as warranted by the subject matter each week, although each assignments will be given the same weight toward the overall grade.
-There are no make-up assignments, although the lowest score will be dropped at the end of the semester.
+There are no make-up assignments.

 ### Reading Quizzes